Soniya-Thapa/Teamflow/server/README.md

 - **Helmet.js** — secure HTTP headers
 - **Input Validation** — all inputs validated with Zod schemas
 - **Per-device Logout** — logout from one device or all devices
+- **Super Admin Protection** — Admin panel returns 404 to non-admin users to hide its existence
+- **Suspension Lock** — Organizations suspended by super admin cannot be reactivated by the owner
+- **Server-side Onboarding** — `isOnboarded` calculated server-side, never trusted from client

 ---